voxel/voxel-stitch/README.md

 Load using [voxel-plugins](https://github.com/deathcap/voxel-plugins), options:

 * `artpacks`: Array of resource pack URL(s) to load for textures, defaults to [ProgrammerArt](https://github.com/deathcap/ProgrammerArt).
 * `atlasSize`: Texture atlas width and height, in pixels.
-Note note all graphics cards support all texture dimensions, but [WebGL stats](http://webglstats.com/) shows `MAX_TEXTURE_SIZE` of 2048 or smaller is supported by 100% of WebGL users.
+Note not all graphics cards support all texture dimensions, but [WebGL stats](http://webglstats.com/) shows `MAX_TEXTURE_SIZE` of 2048 or smaller is supported by 100% of WebGL users.